shakes76/PatternFlow/recognition/s4574278/README.md

 The CPU we used is Intel® Xeon® Silver 4210R Processor(10 core 20 threads), the GPU we used is RTX3090.
 I only manage to use 30% of GPU after maximizing the CPU worker, Seems there is a restriction on the server-side.

-For Optimizer, I use Adam, instead of SGD with momentum, because it's easier to tune.
+For Optimizer, I use a modified Adam, instead of SGD with momentum, because it's easier to tune.
+In particular, we use AdamW, promoted by FastAI, because it works better with a correct weight_decay.
-I also used CosineAnnealingLR scheduler, because It work well with Adam.
+I also used CosineAnnealingLR scheduler, because It works well with Adam.

 ## 5. How to use & Results
 ### Requirement